 International Internet Magazine.
 Baltic States news & analytics

-Statistics Lithuania informs that in February 2015, compared to January, construction input prices increased by 0.2%.
-The change was mainly influenced by a 0.9 increase in wages and salaries.
+Statistics Lithuania informs that in December 2015, compared to November, construction input prices increased by 0.7%.
+The overall price change was mainly influenced by a 2.6% increase in wages and salaries.
 Over the year (December 2015, against December 2014), construction input prices increased by 1.3%.

-Data of the Central Statistical Bureau (CSB) show that compared to January, construction cost level in Latvia in February 2015 grew by 0.1%.
+Data of the Central Statistical Bureau (CSB) show that, compared to average level of 2014, construction costs in Latvia in 2015 increased by 0.1%.
 Labour remuneration of workers grew by 6.7%, maintenance and operational costs of machinery and equipment did not change notably, whereas prices of building materials decreased by 1.8%.

 Hilton Worldwide is about to open Hilton Tallinn Park hotel in the Estonian capital in the summer 2016 and is accepting reservations for arrival September 1, 2016 and beyond, informs LETA/BNS.

 A Ministry of Social Affairs official in Estonia on January 25th gave to understand that a large part of refugees relocated to Estonia could be settled in the capital Tallinn, reports LETA/BNS.

 Eften Real Estate Fund III, the real estate fund for private investors set up by the investment company Eften Capital in June 2015, earned a net profit of 1.5 million euros by the end of the year according to initial unaudited figures made available by Eften on January 25th, informs LETA/BNS.

 The Lithuanian central bank governor Vitas Vasiliauskas says that the country has learnt its lesson from the real estate crisis and is ready to share its experience with its neighbors, informs LETA/BNS.